uncomputable/tappy/README.md

 While locktime applies to the whole transaction, sequence applies to a single input.
 Transaction inputs with relative timelocks (`older(n)`) enforce the sequence of that input to be a relative locktime of at least `n`.
 A transaction is valid if the height of its containing block is strictly greater than the height of the utxo block plus `n`.

-Set a relative locktime for an input by calling `tappy in` followed by the input index, `seq enable` and the block height.
+Set a relative locktime for an input by calling `tappy in` followed by the input index, `seq enable` and the relative block height.
 Relative locktime in unix time is not supported.

 ```
 $ tappy in 0 seq enable 10
 ```

-Disable the relative locktime of in input by calling `tappy in` followed by the input index and `seq disable`.
+Disable relative locktime for an input by calling `tappy in` followed by the input index and `seq disable`.

 ```
 $ tappy in 0 seq disable